yoonjiseok/wifi-sensing-csi-/README.md

+# Collecting csi data with WiFi-sensing and Analysis of csi data through ai model learning

 # mowa-wifi-sensing

 The mowa-wifi-sensing module performs real-time Wi-Fi CSI-based human activity recognition.
 CSI collected from the [Nexmon extractor](https://github.com/seemoo-lab/nexmon_csi) is delivered to the server using socket communication, and the server uses window-size-CSI-data as an input value for the trained activity classification model.